Main Content

 Introduction

 The analysis and estimation functions in System Identification Toolbox let you work with multiple batches of data.
-Essentially, if you have performed multiple experiments and recorded several input-output datasets, you can group them up into a single IDDATA object and use them with any estimation routine.
+Essentially, if you have performed multiple experiments and recorded several input-output datasets, you can group them up into a single iddata object and use them with any estimation routine.

-For example, let us look at the dataset iddemo8data.mat:
+For example, look at the dataset iddemo8data.mat.

 load iddemo8data